 Indiana had qualified for a statewide labor surplus waiver each year since.
 However, the stimulus package expired in 2015.
 As a result, Indiana, along with 34 other states, the District of Columbia and the Virgin Islands, no longer qualify for statewide waivers of the work requirement.
 Indiana was officially notified by the Food and Nutrition Service of the USDA in May of 2014 that it was only able to suspend time-limited benefits through the end of the federal fiscal year 2015 (September 2015).

 Indiana has always intended to reinstate work requirements for our able-bodied adult SNAP clients.
 We view the establishment of the time limits as an opportunity to help improve the skills of Hoosiers in all parts of the state and advance their prospects for meaningful employment, while at the same time establishing a pool of better prepared candidates for the Indiana workforce.

 How has this change impacted able-bodied SNAP recipients?

-In the first six months after reestablishing time limits for able-bodied adults with dependents receiving SNAP, Indiana has seen the number receiving SNAP benefits decrease by 68 percent.
+In the first six months after reestablishing time limits for able-bodied adults without dependents receiving SNAP, Indiana has seen the number receiving SNAP benefits decrease by 68 percent.
 In July 2015,when time-limited benefits were first reinstated, 49,576 able-bodied adults without dependents between the ages 18 and 49 were receiving SNAP benefits; sometimes referred to as food stamps.
 As of January 2016 that number had dropped 68 percent to 15,766.
 Nearly 5,000 Hoosiers who were receiving benefits in July are no longer receiving assistance because they obtained gainful employment and now have an income that exceeds eligibility standards.
 Those who are still receiving benefits are now required to participate in at least 20 hours of work-related activities a week to maintain their eligibility.